ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/administration/monitoring/SNMP/setup-zabbix.markdown

-﻿# Monitoring : How to Setup Zabbix Monitoring
+# Monitoring: How to Setup Zabbix Monitoring

 RavenDB 3.5 supports [SNNP](./snmp), which means that with a few quick steps you can monitor your server using Zabbix.